**Page last updated on July 21**

 - Bear Hill Preserve is closed.

 - Bear Mountain State Park: Roads within the park are closed, including Perkins Memorial Drive up to the tower.
-See the New York- New Jersey Trail Conference trail alert for all the details.
+See the Bear Mountain State Park homepage for details.

 - Fahnestock State Park: the Jordan Pond hike is closed due to tree work being performed along the Cabot Trail and Perkins Memorial Trail.

 - Harriman State Park: Several roads within the park are closed.
 The Harriman hike documented on this site is no longer accessible with the closure of Arden Valley Road.
-See the New York- New Jersey Trail Conference trail alert for all the details.
+See the Harriman State Park homepage for details.

 - Sam’s Point in Minnewaska has closed its footpaths (like the skinny trail down to Verkeerderkill falls), though the wider carriage paths remain open.